-In April of 2017 I was asked to speak at a permaculture meeting for 10 minutes about my journey in developing the property.
+In April of 2017 I was asked to speak at a permaculture dinner about my journey in developing the property.
 Not being much of a public speaker, this forced me to write down some comments in preparation.
-What follows are those comments, with an addendum written later below the photos.
+What follows are those comments, with a later addendum half-way down.

 From the moment I left my parents’ house as an 18-year-old, my intuition told me to establish a low-cost, modest, PAID-FOR home, so that life energy could be freed up for things more rewarding than the pursuit of money.
-I couldn’t see the wisdom of paying 2 1/2 times the purchase price of a house that already seemed prohibitively expensive by following the 30 year mortgage route.
-Long story short, I lost touch with that inner voice, got sucked into the trap, and eventually got financially ruined by a dream house that went terribly wrong.
+I couldn’t see the wisdom of paying three times the purchase price of a house by following the 30 year mortgage route.
+Long story short, I lost touch with that inner voice, got sucked into the trap, built up equity in the heady housing bubble days, and then lost it all with a dream house that went terribly wrong at the worst moment.

 Toward the end of this 35 year period, a handful of things crept up on me.

-I awakened to the realization that for three decades I had been only a few paychecks away from homelessness.
+I awakened to the realization that for three decades, despite the outward appearance of middle-class prosperity, I had been only a few paychecks away from homelessness.

-I became uneasy with the disconnect I had with the source of my food.
+I became uneasy with the disconnect I had with the source of my food, and needed to know if I would be able to consume animal products if I had to do the killing and processing myself.
 I wanted to take steps “backward,” toward the self-sufficiency, resilience and healthier food of my grandparents and previous generations.

-I developed a growing appreciation for the predicaments we find ourselves approaching in the realms of energy, environment and economics.
-I realized that continued years of sustainable employment are not a given.
+I developed a growing appreciation for the predicaments we as a society find ourselves entering in the realms of energy, environment and economics.
+I realized that continued years of sustainable employment and stable supply chains are not a given.

-I found five acres in Jefferson County, just north of Lawrence, and liquidated an IRA for the down payment.
+I found five acres in the hills of Jefferson County, just north of Lawrence, where I had felt an intuitive longing to live since moving to Lawrence 35 years prior.
+I took funds from an IRA for the down payment.
 I took out a 5-year note on the property and embarked on my path of resilience, naming it Brushy Run after a favorite Kentucky old-time fiddle tune.

 I had designed and built many things in my career and hobbies, but not something as large as a living structure.
 I was inspired by a Mother Earth News article written by a woman who had built her own pole barn late in her life.
-The message, which she was totally up-front about, was “If *I* can do it, you can too.”
-I designed a structure with this consideration in mind regarding the size: It should be large enough to contain my stuff, but small enough that I would be able to afford it and physically able to complete it before burn-out sets in.
+Her message was, “If *I* can do it, you can too.”
+I designed a structure with this consideration in mind regarding the size: It should be large enough to contain my stuff, but small enough that I would be able to afford it and physically able to complete it before burn-out set in.